Qiskit/rustworkx/docs/source/networkx.rst

 In retworkx any python object (hashable or not) can be used as a node, however nodes can only be accessed by an integer node index (which is returned by any function adding a node).
-There are no optional attributes for nodes if this is required that is expected to be added to the node's data payload.
+There are no optional attributes for nodes.
+If this is required that is expected to be added to the node's data payload.

 Edges